Diving into winter hibernation

 They go into brumation — a state similar to true hibernation.
 Turtles are ectothermic (cold-blooded) animals and can’t control their body temperature like birds and mammals can.
 Instead, they absorb body heat from their surrounding environments.

-In late fall, freshwater turtles in Canada begin to hibernate.
+In late fall, freshwater turtles in Canada begin to brumate.
 As their core body temperature lowers, so does their metabolism.
 The colder the turtle gets, the slower its metabolism becomes.
 Turtles are dependent on stored energy and oxygen in the water to support their minimal needs to survive the winter.
-They are able to breathe underwater or in mud, through cloacal respiration (through their butts).
+Some are able to breathe underwater or in mud, through cloacal respiration (through their butts).

 Turtles cannot survive freezing.
 Freshwater turtles hibernate in water, as their body temperatures remain relatively stable throughout the winter and will not dip below 0 C. As it takes a lot of energy for water temperatures to change, most pond and lake bottoms don’t freeze and stay around the same temperature through the colder months.